 - wash hands with soap and running water when leaving animal enclosures and before eating.

-is to an excellent and more detailed publication by the Communicable Disease Control Branch and Environmental Health Branch of the South Australian Department of Human Services.
+Animal Contact Guideline is an excellent and more detailed publication by the Communicable Disease Control Branch and Environmental Health Branch of the South Australian Department of Human Services.

 For further information please call your local public health unit on 1300 066 055.